EMVrace/EMVrace.github.io/README.md

 For the attacks to work, the criminals must have access to the victim's card, either by stealing it, finding it if lost, or by holding the POS emulator near it if still in the victim's possession.
 The attacks work by modifying the terminal's commands and the card's responses before delivering them to the corresponding recipient.

-Our app does not require root privileges or any hacks to Android.
-We have used it on Google Pixel 2 XL and Huawei P Smart 2019 devices.
+Our app does not require root privileges or any hacks to the Android OS.
+We have used it on Google Pixel, Samsung, and Huawei devices.

 ### Attack on Visa